Dimple Kapadia: Hiatus, setback and resurgence (1995–2008)

 In 2002, Kapadia portrayed the title role in the drama Leela, an American production that was directed by Somnath Sen and co-stars Deepti Naval, Vinod Khanna and Amol Mhatre.
 Kapadia's part, which was written specially for her, is that of a forty-year-old, married Mumbai University professor who, after the death of her mother, loses her sense of happiness and takes a job as a visiting professor of South Asian studies in California.
 The story follows Leela's acclimation to her new surroundings and her relationship with a young Indian-American man named Kris (Mhatre), one of her students.
 Kapadia was nervous during the making of the film but believed the tension helped elevate her acting.
 The film was reviewed favourably by American critics, among whom Maitland McDonagh from TV Guide wrote: "Dimple Kapadia shines in this family melodrama ... [her] intelligent, nuanced performance is the film's highlight".
 Reviews in India were similarly approving of Leela and Kapadia's work.

-Kapadia played the lead role of army wife Sandra Williams in Hum Kaun Hai?
+Kapadia played the lead role of army wife Sandra Williams, whose palatial household becomes plagued by eerie occurrences, in Hum Kaun Hai?
 (2004), a supernatural thriller.
-The film opened to a mixed critical reception, but critics said Kapadia's performance and charismatic presence enhance an otherwise weak script.
-2005 saw Kapadia and Rishi Kapoor reunite as a lead couple for the third time after Bobby (1973) and Saagar (1985) in Pyaar Mein Twist, starring as middle-aged single parents who fall in love and later have to deal with the reaction of their children.
+The film opened to a mixed critical reception, but critics agreed Kapadia's performance and charismatic presence enhance an otherwise weak script.
+A year later, Kapadia and Rishi Kapoor reunited as a lead couple for the third time after Bobby and Saagar in Pyaar Mein Twist, starring as middle-aged single parents who fall in love and are subsequently confronted with the reaction of their children.
 The film generated mostly negative reviews but critics concurred the chemistry between the lead pair was enough of a reason to watch it, acknowledging the nostalgic value of the pairing.
 Few people went to see the film; within two weeks it was declared a failure.
 In 2016, scholar Afreen Khan cited Kapadia's character as a departure from the conventional portrayal of mothers in Hindi films, believing her role to be a modern mother whom daughters dream of having.